 Preventing and treating infectious complications associated with HIV infection plays a major role in the management of HIV-infected persons.
 Determining the risk of past and ongoing risks for acquiring infections is an important goal of the initial history and baseline laboratory evaluation.[,] Key aspects of the history include past and current sexual practices, history of sexually transmitted diseases, history of injection drug use, travel or prior residence in an area endemic for fungal diseases, history of (or exposure to a person with) tuberculosis, and animal contact.
 Baseline testing can provide specific laboratory evidence of prior infection and can guide prevention efforts.
 Patients without evidence of prior infection can receive counseling for specific means to prevent infection, and those with evidence of prior infection may be candidates for specific preventive treatments.
-A number of tests should be performed as routine baseline screening for past or present infections in HIV-infected patients (Figure 1).
+A number of tests should be performed as routine baseline screening for past or present infections in persons living with HIV infection (Figure 1).

 Routine baseline screening for bacterial sexually transmitted diseases pathogens is a high priority in HIV-infection because these infections occur at a higher incidence in HIV-infected patients and active infection with a sexually transmitted pathogen can increase the risk of forward HIV transmission.
 After a decline in syphilis rates in the United States during 1990-2000, rates have increased again, particularly among men who have sex with men (Figure 2).
 All HIV-infected adults, especially men who have sex with men, those with a history of sexually-transmitted diseases, and patients who have unprotected intercourse, should be screened for syphilis, using either treponemal test (enzyme immunoassay or chemiluminescent assay) or a nontreponemal test (Venereal Disease Research Lab [VDRL] or Rapid Plasma Reagin [RPR].
 In addition to syphilis screening, routine baseline screening for all HIV-infected adults should include screening for urogenital chlamydia and gonorrhea.
 The nucleic acid amplification test (NAAT) is the recommended screening test for urethral or rectal Neisseria gonorrhoeae and Chlamydia trachomatis, and oropharyngeal Neisseria gonorrhoeae infection.[,] Screening for oropharyngeal C. trachomatis is not recommended.
 When testing for urethral infection, testing of a urine sample (not urethral swab) with NAAT is the preferred approach.